 Besides the training, what else is included in the tuition fee?

-For the International Program: Business class airfare, Round trip transportation, Four star hotel accommodation, Continental breakfast, lunch, & dinner, Instrumentation & Supplies, Large list of patients, Training facility, Assistants, Faculty, and Certification.
+For the International Program: Round trip air fare, transportation, five star hotel accommodation, buffet breakfast, lunch, & dinner, Instrumentation & Supplies, Large list of patients, Training facility, Assistants, Faculty, and Certification.

 For the Domestic Programs: Continental breakfast, lunch, & dinner, Instrumentation & Supplies, Training facility, Staff, Faculty, and Certification.